 This resolution holds true even if your parents never claimed or applied for their Canadian citizenship status.
 The key is that they would have been a citizen but for the FGL.

-Example 2: Reaching Back to the Great-Grandparent (The Farthest Reach)
+Example 2: Reaching Back to the Great-Grandparent (Or Beyond)

 The new law allows the restored citizenship to travel up the family tree and flow back down, reaching individuals whose connection is three generations removed from the original Canadian anchor.